setlog/tus-example/README.md

 ## Tus client with Java

-Now let us take a look on the other side of the bank: the tus client.
+Now let us take a look at the other side of the bank: the tus client.
 I would like to switch to Java to have more fun by using another programming language.

 There is a very good example of the file upload on [github.com](https://github.com/tus/tus-java-client) I could get along with.
 However, there is one topic that has been left out: mandatory headers.
 In order to get this example working I needed to override one function of _TusClient_ and pass additional headers with the request.